 One recent participant commented “I would highly recommend this to everyone.
 Even hubby, although initially apprehensive, really enjoyed the experience”.

-If you feel I can help, and you would like to try some art as therapy, or you would just like to chat, call me on 0474 095 432.
+If you feel I can help, and you would like to try some art as therapy, or you would just like to chat, call me on 0474 095 432, or send an email.

 Your emotional reaction might not be immediate, and you may find yourself feeling more easily stressed in the coming weeks and months.
 If this happens, it is OK to ask for help.